Brazil oil revenue: Mass protest in Rio de Janeiro

 They say that the changes would affect Rio's ability to host the 2014 football World Cup and the 2016 Olympics.

-The bill would lower the level of royalties collected by oil-producing states from 26% to 20%.'Our heritage'
+The bill would lower the level of royalties collected by oil-producing states from 26% to 20%.

 The BBC's Julia Carneiro reports from Rio that state authorities released employees from work and invited musicians and celebrities in order to entice people to attend the demonstration.